 Specific Flux is the permeate flux at a constant temperature divided by the Net Driving Pressure, which is the average pressure of the feed and concentrate minus any osmotic pressure and permeate back pressure.
 In this test, the stream was discharged to atmosphere, so the permeate back pressure was zero.
-Osmotic pressure data were calculated from conductivity data by averaging the feed and concentrate conductivities, subtracting the permeate conductivity and dividing that figure by 100.
-These results were then multiplied by the conductivity to TDS conversion factor of 0.743.
-Thus, all of the NDP results and the Specific Flux results, calculated using the daily NDP values, are based on TDS concentrations.
+Osmotic pressure data were calculated from conductivity data by

-As discussed in Section 3.6.2.1, flux, which is a method of expressing permeate flow, is customarily normalized to 25°C (77°F) using the formula shown in Section 3.6.2.1.
+As discussed in Section 3.6.2.1, flux, which is a method of expressing permeate flow, is customarily normalized to 25° C (77°F) using the formula shown in Section 3.6.2.1.
 Normalizing the flux to a constant temperature helps to account for the effect that the increased viscosity of water at lower temperatures has on permeate flow through a membrane.
-The feedwater temperature measured a steady 49°F (9.44°C) during the testing period.
-All of the flux data, calculated from measured permeate flow and membrane surface area, were corrected to 25°C. The temperature corrected flux values were then used to calculate specific flux (permeate flux/NDP).
-Therefore, all of the specific flux results presented in the tables and figures below are based on temperature corrected results and are on a TDS basis.
+The feedwater temperature measured a steady 49°F (9.4°C) during the testing period.
+All of the flux data, calculated from measured permeate flow and membrane surface area, were corrected to 25°C (77°F).
+The temperature corrected flux values were then used to calculate specific flux (permeate flux/NDP).
+All of the specific flux results presented in the tables and figures below are based on temperature corrected results and are on a TDS basis.

 Table 4-4 lists the daily specific flux data.
-Table 4-5 summarizes these data and Figure 4-1 illustrates the slight decrease in the specific flux average during the 34-day test period.
+Table 4-5 summarizes these data and Figure 4-1 illustrates the decrease in the specific flux average during the 34-day test period.
 Two specific flux data values were calculated each day.
 For Figure 4-1, the data points for each day were averaged in order to generate the curve.
 The raw data from which specific flux values were calculated are in Appendix G, along with a summary of calculation data.